 The rivalry is very well alive and doesn’t seem it will be ending soon.
 The social media wars on whose Jollof rice is better, the competitions, the celebrations all comes down to whose jollof rice is better? is it Nigerian jollof or is it ghana jollof ?
 You all already know which i will go with..don’t you?
 When it comes to Jollof rice, no one does it better than Nigeria.
 Nigerian jollof rice is the best !

 This jollof rice recipe is the best jollof rice recipe ever.
 I have had thousands of reviews and comments from people who have used this recipe and people who i have cooked for using this recipe.
 When you try this recipe, you will have to agree with the thousands of review.
 It’s also easy and quick recipe.
 You will need less than an hour to cook this dish.

 Preparation time: 10 minutes

 Cooking time: 45 minutes

-1) Blend the scotch bonnet, bell pepper, plum tomatoes and red onion.
-This should give you a rich red colour and about 800ml in content.
+Blend the scotch bonnet, bell pepper, plum tomatoes and red onion.
+This should give you a rich red colour.
+Set aside.

 Note: If you don’t take spicy food please reduce the quantity of the scotch bonnet.